MaxwellOldshein/MaxwellOldshein/README.md

 - 👋 Hi, I’m @MaxwellOldshein
 - 👀 I’m interested in the intersection between technology and finance
-- 🌱 I’m currently learning React, Spring Boot, and AWS
+- 🌱 I’m currently working on improving my skills in AWS, Go, and Python
 - 💞️ I’m looking to collaborate on interesting code that financially improves people's day-to-day lives
 - 📫 maxwell.oldshein@gmail.com